JaspreetKhela/service-robot/README.md

 <img width="1437" alt="Screen Shot 2021-10-16 at 12 40 51 AM" src="https://user-images.githubusercontent.com/80941606/137574022-e0921f53-4687-474e-9342-166ebd268ed0.png">

 ### Installation
-To use this application, please visit the deployment link above.
+To use this application, please visit the [deployment link](https://jaspreetkhela.github.io/service-robot/).
 To test this application on an Android device emulator, please visit this [Cordova Apache guide](https://cordova.apache.org/docs/en/10.x/guide/cli/) to install all of the depedencies required to run this application on your machine.

 ### Usage
 To use this application, please visit the [deployment link](https://jaspreetkhela.github.io/service-robot/).